mipimipi/otr/README.md

 #### Manual installation

 This works for both, Linux and macOS.
-Make sure to install MKVToolNix, since - as already mentioned - otr requires MKVmerge for cutting videos.
+Make sure to install MKVToolNix, since - as already mentioned - otr requires MKVMerge for cutting videos.

 To download otr, clone this repository via